Who we are

 Except as described below, all information you provide to us is stored on our premises or EU cloud services, and no information you provide to us is transferred to, or stored at, a destination outside the United Kingdom or the European Economic Area.

-When you provide information to us via any of the forms on our website or make a payment via our website, we use the Global Edge Security (or GES) security and performance suite provided by Automattic Inc T/A WordPress and Cloudflare Inc to help prevent distributed denial of service (or DDoS) attacks.
+When you provide information to us via any of the forms on our website or make a payment via our website, we use the Global Edge Security (of GES) security and performance suite provided by Automattic Inc T/A WordPress and Cloudflare Inc to help prevent distributed denial of service (or DDoS) attacks.
 This means that the information you provide to us via our website is transferred by Cloudflare Inc to the United States utilizing the UK data transfer addendum.
-Further information about Cloudflare’s commitment to GDPR compliance can be found at: https://www.cloudflare.com/en-gb/gdpr/introduction/
+Further information about Cloudflare’s commitment to GDPR compliance can be found at https://www.cloudflare.com/en-gb/gdpr/introduction/.

-We have put in place appropriate security measures to prevent your personal data being accidentally lost, accessed or used in an unauthorised way, altered or disclosed.
+We have put in place appropriate organisational (i.e. practical) and technological security measures to prevent your personal data being accidently lost, accessed, or used in an unauthorised way, altered, or disclosed.

 In addition, we limit access to your personal data to those staff, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.